cs-25-sw-4-14/report/chapters/problem_analysis.typ

 A closely related bug to to “Out-of-Bounds reads”, where unintended information is being accessed, is the “Use After Free” vulnerability.
 This occurs when a program is attempting to access memory that has been freed.
 This is possible since some programming languages does not clear the pointer to the memory, leading to the existence of a dangling pointer.
 If the memory of the location the pointer is pointing to gets allocated a different object, it leads to the possibility of accessing that data through the dangling pointer (https://encyclopedia.kaspersky.com/glossary/use-after-free/) .
 To illustrate this with the grocery list analogy: imagine that a grocery list (array) is deleted from memory, but there is still a pointer that references the location where the list was stored.
 If, at a later point, a new grocery list is created and gets assigned the same memory location as the deleted list, the dangling pointer may still point to that location.
 As a result, when the program tries to access the memory through that pointer, it could end up retrieving data from the new list rather than the one that was originally intended, leading to unpredictable behavior, sensitive information exposure, or even malicious exploitation of the program.
 Buffer overflow???

+=== Buffer overflow

+A buffer overflow is a critical memory safety vulnerability that occurs when a program writes more data to a buffer than it was allocated to hold.
+This can be done by an attacker who alters the application's execution path, damaging files and corrupting data by overwriting memory.
+Imagine a grocery list analogy again.
+Suppose there is a predefined shopping list that holds 10 items.
+If the list exceeds its capacity and more than 10 items are added, the overflow could overwrite critical information stored in memory that wasn't meant to be modified, potentially leading to program crashes or unpredictable behavior. (https://www.fortinet.com/resources/cyberglossary/buffer-overflow)

 === Out-of-memory Kill
 The Out-of-Memory (OOM) Killer in Linux is a mechanism designed to prevent system crashes by forcibly terminating processes when available memory is critically low.
 While this feature helps maintain system responsiveness, it can pose significant challenges in environments running critical applications on essential hardware.